OriginProtocol/origin/README.md

 6. A browser will open to http://localhost:3000
 ![0rigin-homepage](https://user-images.githubusercontent.com/673455/30517963-0603f3d8-9b2d-11e7-9ef4-327b747695eb.png)

-7. In Metamask, configure RPC to be private network (localhost 8545) and import the first generated private key, which should be `393fab0f5147601e6637fcc40ac45667e8038a3e20b852d1e1a2b43333a129a2`. **DO NOT GET YOUR MAIN NET WALLET MIXED UP WITH DEVELOPMENT**.
+7. In Metamask, configure RPC to be private network (localhost 8545) and import the first generated private key, which should be `393fab0f5147601e6637fcc40ac45667e8038a3e20b852d1e1a2b43333a129a2` if you used '0rigin Demo' as your mnemonic. **DO NOT GET YOUR MAIN NET WALLET MIXED UP WITH DEVELOPMENT**.

 8. Try it!
 Create a listing and post it to IPFS and Ethereum.